pprados/articles-glmf/AndroidDesktop/ClientServerSampleTest/README.txt

-This a unit test of the application ClientServerSample.
+This is a junit test of the application ClientServerSample.
 We can just test if the server is started when the toggle button is on.